covcom/304CEM/labs/01 JavaScript Language/02 Language/README.md

 In this task you will extend an existing JS object by nesting further object(s).

 1. Open the `function_returns_object.html` file in the editor.
-2. View the live preview and hit F12 to view the developer tools JS console.
+2. Run it in a new Chrome tab and open the **console** tab in the *Developer Tools* pane.
-NOTE: all output from the JS appears on the console.
+3. NOTE: all output from the JS appears on the console.
-3. Refresh the browser to see alternative outputs.
+4. Refresh the browser to see alternative outputs.
-4. Review the JS in the html file and ensure you understand how it works.
+5. Review the JS in the html file and ensure you understand how it works.

 ### 3.1 Test Your Understanding